Last updated 01/02/2021

-In the diagram above, you can see that Products are the top level of the tree.
+In the diagram above, Products are the top level of the tree.
 Each Product has at least one Product Option.
-For the most basic product, there may only be one Product Option per Product - that's completely normal.
+For the most basic product, there may only be one Product Option per Product; that's completely normal.

 Often, one Product may have multiple Product Options.
-Product Options, sometimes referred to as variants, are variations of a product, either by colour, size, weight, material - anything you like.
+Product Options, sometimes referred to as variants, are variations of a product, either by color, size, weight, material - anything you like.

 There is one further level a product can have, Size Options.
-Size Options are only relevant to 'fashion products', by which we mean products that have multiple sizes like Small, Medium and Large, but crucially the price doesn't change for each option.
-Think of a T-Shirt for example.
-A T-Shirt might have multiple Product Options (it can come in blue or red) and each of those Options will have multiple Size Options - S, M, L.
+Size Options are only relevant to "fashion products" (i.e., products that have multiple sizes like Small, Medium and Large and crucially, the price does NOT change for each option).
+Think of a t-shirt, for example.
+A t-shirt might have multiple Product Options (it can come in blue or red) and each of those Options will have multiple Size Options (i.e., S, M, L).

-You'll see that our coding system follows the same pattern:
+You'll see that the Cin7 product coding system follows the same pattern:

 Each Product in the system will have a Style Code.
 A Style Code is a unique code that identifies each Product in the system.

 Each Product Option will have a Code.
-The Code is the code you will be most familiar with - maybe you refer to it as a SKU.
+The Code is the code you will be most familiar with; you might refer to it as a SKU.
 This is the unique code that distinguishes each Product Option.

-For those with Size Options, sizes must also have a unique code - a Size Code.
+For those with Size Options, sizes must also have a unique code (i.e., a Size Code).

 All the codes are mentioned here are explained in more detail, with examples, below.